mbhall88/lrge/README.md

 ### All-vs-all strategy

 The all-vs-all strategy involves overlapping some random subset (`-n`) of reads in the input against each other.
-The genome size estimate for each read is calculated as above, but we subtract one from $\size{T}$ to account for the fact that the read is not being overlapped against itself.
+The genome size estimate for each read is calculated as above, but we subtract one from $\vert T \vert$ to account for the fact that the read is not being overlapped against itself.
 We also do not factor the length of the read whose size is being estimated into the average read length calculation.